limuhit/360-Image-Compression/README.md

 # LIC360
-End-to-end optimized 360-degree image compression
+Dateset and codes of "End-to-end optimized 360-degree image compression"

 Dataset:
 - We collect a dataset of 19,790 ERP images with a size of 512x1024 from Flickr for training and testing.
 The dataset is available in